-Neil Eckert (Director and proposed Executive Chairman)
+Neil Eckert (Executive Chairman)

 Neil Eckert became a reinsurance broker in 1980 before joining Benfield Lovick & Rees & Co in 1986.
 Neil was involved in the management buy-out of Benfield in 1988 and was a Board member from 1991 until his resignation in 2000.